franklouwers/libc6-olddebian/readme.md

 The binary packages are only provided as a help for those too lazy to build the packages themself.
-I made them by taking the source package, unpackaging it, applying the Debian patches, and then applying the same patch as the squeeze-lts team used to build their updated libc.
+I made them by taking the source package, unpackaging it, applying the regular Debian patches, and then applying the same patch as the squeeze-lts team used to build their updated libc.
 The patch applies nicely (with 1 HUNK) and package builds normally.
+Except for the woody one, that needed some more fiddling before actually accepting the patch.

 Cheers & happy ops'ing,